-- It is important to highlight that the COVID-19 pandemic has created uncertainty in valuation.
+- i.
+It is important to highlight that the COVID-19 pandemic has created uncertainty in valuation.
 The mitigation in the spread of COVID-19 and commencement of vaccination process has led to relaxation of restrictions and consequent opening up of the economy.
-However, the third wave and consequent partial-lockdown in many parts of the country continues to impact the economy and consequent business recovery.
 Accordingly, the impact assessment of COVID-19 is a continuing process given the uncertainties associated with its nature and durations. - ii.
-I have been informed by the Investment Manager, that the forecasts / projections provided for the valuation exercises are prepared after reasonably evaluating and incorporating the impact of outbreak of COVID-19 pandemic as per prevalent conditions as on date.
-The estimates and judgement made by the Investment Manager, could vary on future developments, including, among other things, any new information concerning the impact created by the COVID-19 pandemic on the economy and consequent effect on the business and on the customer's ability to make the payment.
+I have been informed by the Investment Manager, that the forecasts / projections provided for the valuation exercises are prepared after reasonably evaluating and incorporating the impact of outbreak of COVID-19 pandemic as per prevalent conditions as on date, if any.
+The estimates and judgement made by the Investment Manager, could vary on future developments, including, among other things, any new information concerning the impact created by the COVID-19 pandemic on the economy and consequent effect on the business.
 The Investment Manager continues to monitor any material changes to future economic conditions, which will be given effect, where relevant, in the respective future period.

-- iii.
-As of 31st March 2022, I understand from the Investment Manager that there has been no material adverse impact to the SPVs' business operations due to relaxation in covid induced restrictions.
-The Investment Manager continues to review and modify plans as conditions change.
-Despite efforts to manage these impacts to the SPVs, the ultimate impact of COVID-19 also depends on factors beyond management's knowledge or control, including the duration and severity of this outbreak as well as actions taken to contain its spread and mitigate its public health effects. - iv.
 Accordingly, I would recommend a degree of caution to the values arrived under current circumstances.

+10.28.
 Further, this Report is necessarily based on financial, economic, monetary, market and other conditions as in effect on, and the information made available to me or used by me up to, the date hereof.
 Subsequent developments in the aforementioned conditions may affect this Report and the assumptions made in preparing this Report and I shall not be obliged to update, revise or reaffirm this Report if information provided to me changes.